cfw-guide/ios.cfw.guide/_pages/en_US/jailbreak/installing-checkra1n.md

 If you have a newer device, such as an iPhone XS or newer, you will not be able to use checkra1n.
 Check the [Device Selection](device-selection) page to check if your device is compatible.
 {: .notice--primary}

+On iOS 14, checkra1n is only compatible with A9(X) devices at this time.
+A10(X) and A11 will be added a future date.
+{: .notice--primary}

 checkra1n is currently only compatible with macOS & Linux.
 You are currently not running a macOS or Linux device and checkra1n will not work on your system.
 You can use [bootra1n](/using-bootra1n) instead.
 {: .notice--danger #hide_os}